Here’s how to bring your bike on Caltrain

 - Carefully undo the bungie cord being mindful of pedals, spokes that may get entangled or damaged.

 - Don’t leave the bike car until the train has come to a stop.

 - Once the train has stopped, move to the vestibule and exit the train.

 Due to the popularity of the Caltrain Bike Program, capacity may be limited during peak rush-hour commute times or special events.
 The conductor may decline transportation or revise the handling of bicycles due to crowded trains or unsafe conditions.
 TIP: If you want to know about bike car bumps, you might want to follow this twitter handle:.

 For more info & tips, visit http://www.caltrain.com/riderinfo/Bicycles/Bicycle_FAQs.html

-New construction, luxury apartment living is now available in San Mateo.
-Located within commuting distance to San Francisco and Silicon Valley, with easy access to downtown San Mateo and Redwood City via Caltrain, Field House at Bay Meadows is the perfect place to live and play.
-Fantastic amenities include a fitness center, pool, club room with chef’s kitchen, barbeques, and an outdoor fireplace.
-Learn more about leasing a flat or townhome here.
+Have you been looking for new construction, luxury apartment living in San Mateo?
+Look no further!
+Located within commuting distance to San Francisco and Silicon Valley, with easy access to downtown San Mateo and Redwood City via Caltrain, the Apartment Collection at Bay Meadows is the perfect place to live and play.
+Luxurious amenities include fitness centers, pools, club rooms and outdoor fire pits.
+From a spectacular boutique retreat to an energetic urban hub, the Apartment Collection at Bay Meadows in San Mateo serves up life and living just the way you want.
+Learn more about leasing here.